underscoreio/essential-slick/src/pages/modifying_data.md

 The above code will prepare one statement (the insert) and use that one statement for each row.
 In comparison, inserting each message individually will produce four statements.
 It's a saving in time that's worth having.

 You already know that with single inserts you can see the number of rows inserted and get at the auto incremented values, if you want to.
-Let's see how that works for batch inserts.
+Let's see how that works for batch inserts because there are some differences.

 The result of the above `messages ++= ...` code is an `Option[Int]`.
 Specifically, it's `Some(4)`.
-It's optional because the underlying JDBC specifications permits the database to indicate that the number of rows is unknown.
+It's optional because the underlying JDBC specifications permits the database to indicate that the number of rows is unknown for batch inserts.
 In that situation, Slick cannot give a count even though the insert will have succeeded.

 The batch version of `messages returning...` also is available.
-We can say:
+We can use the `messagesInsert` query and write:

 ~~~ scala
 val ids = messagesInsert ++= Seq(